jrhaughey/AIMA-Javascript/README.md

 # AIMA-Javascript

-Javascript implementations of pseudocode Artificial Intelligence - A Modern Approach
+Javascript implementations of pseudocode found in Artificial Intelligence - A Modern Approach